 Chick-fil-A Competitors You Can Invest In

-Almost everyone in the world has heard of McDonald’s, and probably no other fast-food chain has as much name brand recognition as this burger behemoth.
+Almost everyone in the world has heard of McDonald’s, and probably no other fast-food chain has as much name-brand recognition as this burger behemoth.

 Yum!
 Brands is the conglomerate owner behind national fast-food chains KFC, Pizza Hut, and Taco Bell.
 Collectively.

-Yum!
-Operates over 50,000 locations in over 150 countries.
-Yum! has seen revenue losses the past 2 years due to re-franchising efforts, but the company’s P/E multiple has been steadily rising in tandem.
+Unlike many fast-food brands, Yum! has managed to recover its pandemic losses completely and has recently hit an all-time high at over ~$130 a share.
+Yum! has seen revenue losses the past two years due to re-franchising efforts, but the company’s P/E multiple has been steadily rising in tandem.

 Q3 2020 saw a great recovery for Yum! stock after switching to a delivery model.

-It’s a great alternative to owning stock in Chick-fil-A.
+It could be a great alternative to owning stock in Chick-fil-A.

-QSR – Restaurant Brands International
+Restaurant Brands International Inc (NYSE: QSR)

 QSR is the conglomerate behind Burger King, Tim Hortons, and Popeyes, among other chains.

-QSR stock has been showing great short-term signals lately with strong revenue generation from their major brands and good dividend payouts.
+QSR stock has been showing great short-term signals lately, with strong revenue generation from their major brands and good dividend payouts.

 Shake Shack is another retail investor favorite for a while and still is a good buy, despite a handful of recent problems.